mechanator/ArQmA-GUI-wallet-guide/arqma-GUI-guide.md

 (6) **Device name:** Select the hardware wallet you want to use.\

-Step by step guide on how to generate a Ledger wallet with the Monero GUI for all operating systems (StackExchange):\
+Step by step guide on how to generate a Ledger wallet with the ArQmA GUI for all operating systems (StackExchange):\
-[How do I generate a Ledger Monero wallet with the GUI (monero-wallet-gui)?](https://monero.stackexchange.com/questions/9901/how-do-i-generate-a-ledger-monero-wallet-with-the-gui-monero-wallet-gui)
+[How do I generate a Ledger ArQmA wallet with the GUI (monero-wallet-gui)?](https://monero.stackexchange.com/questions/9901/how-do-i-generate-a-ledger-monero-wallet-with-the-gui-monero-wallet-gui)

 ### Add a password